 The historic Thornewood Castle in Lakewood, Washington not only has a long and rich history, it is also called home to several resident ghosts.

-This magnificent three story manor home was built by Chester Thorne, one of the founders of the Port of Tacoma.
+This magnificent three-story manor home was built by Chester Thorne, one of the founders of the Port of Tacoma.
 Taking almost four years to complete, the 27,000 square foot manor was finally ready in 1911.
-Only the very best went into the building of the manor, including 400 year old bricks from an original English castle.
+Only the very best went into the building of the manor, including 400-year-old bricks from an original English castle.

-Designed by famous architect, Kirkland Cutter, the crystal windows were made in England and the stained glass panels date as far back as 1300.
+Designed by the famous architect, Kirkland Cutter, the crystal windows were made in England and the stained glass panels date as far back as 1300.
 The English Tudor/Gothic mansion, having 54 rooms, including 28 bedrooms and 22 baths, is one of the few genuine private castles in the United States.

 Thorne was fascinated with the grandeur of old English estates and the wealthy man was determined to reinvent his own castle and dream house.
-Built to last through the centuries, Thornewood Castle has solid three-foot-thick foundations, 18 inch floors of concrete and cinder, 10 inch walls, and hand hewn woodwork from ancient English oak, held together by solid wood dowels.
-Three ships had to be commissioned to transport the original bricks, wood and windows around Cape Horn to the Pacific Northwest.
+Built to last through the centuries, Thornewood Castle has solid three-foot-thick foundations, 18-inch floors of concrete and cinder, 10-inch walls, and hand-hewn woodwork from ancient English oak, held together by solid wood dowels.
+Three ships had to be commissioned to transport the original bricks, wood, and windows around Cape Horn to the Pacific Northwest.

 After the house was built Thorne hired a landscape architectural firm that turned 37 of the estate’s 100 acres into formal English gardens that required a full-time staff of 28 gardeners.
 Inside, the staff included 40 servants to look after the needs of Chester, his wife, Anna, and their daughter Anita.

 Over the years, the house hosted many fine garden parties and dinners with the likes of Presidents Theodore Roosevelt and William Howard Taft among some of the guests.